-Sydney's Walking Future, released in 2013 is the strategic transport document for walking in NSW...It aims promote and improve the safe, convenient and efficient movement of walking in Sydney Sydney's Walking Future is a subset document of the NSW Long Term Transport Master Plan.
-NSW 2021 sets out State Government's objectives for increasing walking to achieve improved environmental outcomes, health benefits and to reduce traffic congestion.
+Sydney's Walking Future, released in 2013 is the strategic transport document for walking in NSW.
+It aims promote and improve the safe, convenient and efficient movement of walking in this city.
+Sydney's Walking Future is a subset document of the NSW Long Term Transport Master Plan.
+NSW 2021 sets out the State Government's objectives for increasing walking to achieve improved environmental outcomes, health benefits, and to reduce traffic congestion.

-The State Government has also prepared two State-wide strategies for road safety and transport that have implications for pedestrian planning and strategies for the CoR.
+The NSW Government has also prepared two statewide strategies for road safety and transport that have implications for pedestrian planning and strategies for the CoR.